-The current investment i_t increases the speed at which the project is developed in a concave manner - or to put it differently, increasing the speed will increase the total cost of investment in a standard convex manner.
-The parameter $\gamma > 0$ describes the marginal effect of investment on the speed of development and a larger value of γ represents a project that is easier to develop.
+The current investment flow $i_t$ increases the speed at which the project progresses in a concave manner - or to put it differently, increasing the speed increases the total cost of investment in a convex manner.
+The concavity of the rate of progress $dk_t$ in the investment flow $i_t$ acts like a convex adjustment cost.
+It represents the presence of a critical resource, such as research or management.
+The decision about the optimal speed of investment is therefore characterized by the following trade-off: a larger investment flow into the project promises faster success, but reduces the efficiency of the investment.
+The parameter $\gamma > 0$ describes the marginal effect of investment on the speed of development and a larger value of $\gamma$ represents a project that is easier to develop.